chrislyonsKY/prompt-to-production/README.md

 # From Prompt to Production

 **Engineering Enterprise GIS with AI**
-Presentation by Chris Lyons | KY GIS Conference 2026
+Presentation by Chris Lyons |

 This is a web-based presentation built with [Spectacle](https://commerce.nearform.com/open-source/spectacle/) (React-based presentation library) and deployed to GitHub Pages.